loadpy/downy/CODE_OF_CONDUCT.rst

 Parts of this code of conduct have been adapted from the Astropy code of conduct.

-The Code of Conduct for the loadpy community is licensed under a Creative Commons Attribution 4.0 International License.
+The Code of Conduct for the downy community is licensed under a Creative Commons Attribution 4.0 International License.
 We encourage other communities related to ours to use or adapt this code as they see fit.